 - Before your conference, talk with your child about how he/she likes school.
 Ask her how she feels she is doing in her classes.
 Ask her if she understands the work or if she feels like she needs help in any areas.
 For tips on how to get your child to open up and talk about school, check out this post.

-- Assess your own thoughts about the school, the classroom and teacher, the work load, and your child’s needs.
+- Think ahead.
+Assess your thoughts about the school, the classroom and teacher, the workload, and your child’s needs.
 Do you think those needs are being met?
-Do you have a good understanding about what your child’s school day is like?
-Are there any issues at home or lifestyle changes that the teacher should be made aware of?
+Do you have a good understanding of what your child’s school day is like?
+Are there any issues at home or lifestyle changes the teacher should be aware of?

-- Take time to write down questions or concerns you have so you don’t forget anything.
+- Make notes beforehand.
+Write down your questions or concerns so you don’t forget anything.
 Bring your notes and a pen with you to the meeting.

-- Before the meeting, find out exactly where to find the teacher (in her classroom or in an office) and what time to be there.
-Arrive early.
+- Arrive a little early.
+Before the meeting, find out exactly where to find the teacher (in her classroom or in an office) and what time to be there.